Nancy Crow quilt art classes

 About solid colors - the more shades you have to work with, the more you will learn about how to work with color.
 Color is Joyous!!!
 Color does not cause pain!!!
 Take DELIGHT in color!!!
 Working in color does not mean only using BOLD colors or HOT colors; working in color means learning to be versatile in all types of colors.

-I caution you to not bring mostly middle value solids, rather bring a wide variety, including these 5 steps in value:
+I caution you to not bring mostly middle value solids, rather bring a wide variety, including the basic 5 steps in value:

 • Light values